Vladimir Guerrero: Baltimore Orioles

 Guerrero signed a one-year, $8 million contract with the Baltimore Orioles on February 18, 2011.
-He became the all-time MLB hits leader among Dominican-born players when he singled off Josh Beckett in the sixth inning of a 6–3 victory over the Boston Red Sox at Camden Yards on September 26, 2011.
-In 2011, Guerrero hit .290, his lowest batting average since his rookie year with the Montreal Expos in 1996.
+On September 26, he became the all-time MLB hits leader among Dominican-born players when he singled off Josh Beckett in the sixth inning of a 6–3 victory over the Boston Red Sox at Camden Yards.
+That season, Guerrero hit .290, his lowest batting average since his rookie year with the Montreal Expos in 1996.
 He also had 13 home runs, 63 RBIs, and 163 base hits for the Orioles.

 Toronto Blue Jays

-Guerrero remained unsigned by any team going into the 2012 Major League Baseball season, leading to much speculation about his potential retirement, though Guerrero insisted that he would not retire.
+Guerrero remained unsigned by any team going into the 2012 MLB season.
+Despite speculation about his potential retirement, Guerrero insisted that he would not retire.
 On May 10, 2012, Guerrero signed a minor league contract with the Toronto Blue Jays.
-During his first game for the Class-A Dunedin Blue Jays on Sunday May 27, 2012, Guerrero hit a home run.
-Guerrero played in 4 games for Dunedin, with 9 hits in 20 at bats, including 4 home runs and was then promoted to the Triple-A Las Vegas 51s.
-With the 51s he played in 8 games, with 10 hits in 33 at-bats (.303 avg).
-He asked for, and was granted, his release on June 12, 2012.
+During his first game for the Advanced-A Dunedin Blue Jays on May 27, Guerrero hit a home run.
+Guerrero played in 4 games for Dunedin, with 9 hits in 20 at bats, including 4 home runs.
+He was then promoted to the Triple-A Las Vegas 51s.
+With the 51s, he played in 8 games, with 10 hits in 33 at-bats (.303 avg).
+He asked for, and was granted, his release on June 12.

 Dominican Professional Baseball League

-He started playing in the Dominican Professional Baseball League with the San Pedro de Macorís team Estrellas Orientales.
-On November 4, 2012, Guerrero came back to the Liga de Béisbol Profesional de la República Dominicana with Tigres del Licey.
-He played only eight games with Tigres logging a batting average of .188 without a home run.
-On November 20, 2012, Guerrero quit the team after he was informed by team management that he would be used only as a pinch hitter.
+After leaving Toronto, Guerrero started playing in the Dominican Professional Baseball League with the Estrellas Orientales.
+On November 4, 2012, he returned to the league to play with the Tigres del Licey.
+He played only eight games with Licey, logging a batting average of .188 without a home run.
+On November 20, Guerrero quit the team after he was informed by team management that he would be used only as a pinch hitter.

 Long Island Ducks

 On April 4, 2013, Guerrero signed with the Long Island Ducks of the Atlantic League.
 He informed the team that he had family issues to attend to and would not be joining them to start the season.
-He never appeared with the team in the 2013 season.
+He never appeared with the team.